 1. Simpson Doors

 We first spotlighted Simpson Doors when reader Doug tipped us to their midcentury Early American (aka “Cool-onial”) style doors.
 Several months later, reader Mitch saw that the company also had 9 midcentury modern door styles tucked in their catalog.
 All of the midcentury door styles Simpson Doors offers are made of wood in the USA and can be custom ordered in a variety of sizes, wood species and glass styles.
-The company also offers many helpful tools such as their door test drive tool and glass taste test to help make choosing a new door style easier.
+The company also offers many helpful tools such as their door test drive tool and glass taste test and per a comment from reader Kristine this Contemporary Flush door design tool.

 2. Therma-Tru Pulse line doors